Exr0nProjects/learn_cpp/problems/usaco/gold/2019dec/timing_log.md

 17:38 | also don't know how to do #2 | debugging #3
 17:47 | stringid RE or MLE on sample test case :// | debugging #3
-18:02 | why is it different on my computer vs grading server?? | debugging #3
+18:02 | why is it different on my computer vs grading server?? | debugging #3 18:09 | dunno how to debug | pause

 ## Contest Reflection